Marie-Joseph Chénier

 Marie-Joseph Blaise de Chénier (/fr/; 11 February 1764 – 10 January 1811) was a French poet, dramatist and politician of French and Greek origin.
+Active in the years leading up to and during the French Revolution, he was a fierce critic of the French monarchy and his plays were widely performed during the First Republic era.

 Biography

 The younger brother of André Chénier, Joseph Chénier was born in Constantinople, but brought up at Carcassonne.
 He was educated in Paris at the Collège de Navarre.
 He entered the army at seventeen but left it two years later.
 At nineteen, he produced Azémire, a two-act drama (acted in 1786), and Edgar, ou le page supposé, a comedy (acted in 1785), which both failed.
 His Charles IX was kept back for nearly two years by the censor.
 Chénier attacked the censorship in three pamphlets, and the controversy generated keen public interest in the piece.
-When it was at last produced on 4 November 1789, it was an immense success, due in part to its political suggestion, and in part to François Joseph Talma's magnificent portrayal of King Charles IX of France.
+When it was at last produced on 4 November 1789, it was an immense success, and largely ended the monarchy's censorship power.

-Camille Desmoulins said that the piece had done more for the French Revolution than the days of October, and a contemporary memoir-writer, the marquis de Ferrire, says that the audience came away ivre de vengeance et du tourment d'un soir de sang ("drunk with the vengeance and torment of an evening of blood").
+Camille Desmoulins said that the piece had done more for the Revolution than the days of October, and a contemporary memoir-writer, the marquis de Ferrire, says that the audience came away "ivre de vengeance et du tourment d'un soir de sang ("drunk with the vengeance and torment of an evening of blood)".
 The performance was the occasion of a split among the actors of the Comédie-Française, and the new theatre in the Palais Royal, established by the dissidents, was inaugurated with Henri VIII (1791), generally recognised as Chénier's masterpiece; Jean Calas, ou l'école des juges ("Jean Calas, or the judges' school") followed in the same year.

 In 1792, he produced his Caïus Gracchus, which was even more revolutionary in tone than its predecessors.
 Nevertheless, it was banned the following year at the request of Montagnard deputy Albitte, due to the anti-anarchical hemistich Des lois et non du sang ("Laws, and not blood"); Fénelon (1793) was suspended after a few representations; and in 1794 Timoléon, set to Etienne Méhul's music, was also proscribed.
-This piece was played after the Reign of Terror, but the fratricide of Timoléon became the text for insinuations to the effect that by his silence Joseph Chénier had connived at the judicial murder of his brother, André, whom Joseph's enemies alluded to as Abel.
+This piece was played after the Reign of Terror, but the play's use of fratricide was used as the basis of rumors that Chenier had arranged for the execution of André.

-In fact, after some fruitless attempts to save his brother, variously related by his biographers, Joseph became aware that André's only chance of safety lay in being forgotten by the authorities, and that ill-advised intervention would only hasten the end.
 Joseph Chénier had been a member of the National Convention and had voted for the death of Louis XVI; he belonged to the committees of general security, and of public safety.
-He was, nevertheless, suspected of moderate sentiments, and before the end of the Terror had become a marked man.
+He was, nevertheless, suspected of moderate sentiments, and before the end of the Terror had become widely distrusted by the ruling Jacobins.
+On 7 March 1794 André was arrested by the Committee for Public Safety.
+Chénier's attempts to release his older brother were unsuccessful; André was ultimately executed on 25 July, just three days before Maximilien Robespierre's overthrow ended the Terror.